Jon Trickett

-Jon Hedley Trickett (born 2 July 1950) is a British Labour Party politician who has been the Member of Parliament (MP) for Hemsworth in West Yorkshire since a 1996 by-election.
+Jon Hedley Trickett (born 2 July 1950) is a British Labour Party politician who has been the Member of Parliament (MP) for Normanton and Hemsworth, previously Hemsworth, since 1996.
 He was Shadow Lord President of the Council from 2016 to 2020 and served as Shadow Minister for the Cabinet Office from 2011 to 2013 and 2017 to 2020.
 He was the Labour Party National Campaign Coordinator under Jeremy Corbyn from 2015 to 2017.

 Trickett served as the Parliamentary Private Secretary to Prime Minister Gordon Brown from 2008 to 2010 and was promoted to the Shadow Cabinet by Ed Miliband in 2011 as Shadow Minister for the Cabinet Office.

 Trickett was appointed Shadow Secretary of State for Communities and Local Government under new Party Leader Jeremy Corbyn in September 2015, before serving as Shadow Secretary of State for Business, Innovation and Skills from July to October 2016.
 He was later appointed Shadow Minister for the Cabinet Office by Corbyn in February 2017, alongside his portfolio as Shadow Lord President of the Council.

-He is a member of the Socialist Campaign Group, a parliamentary group of Labour MPs.
+Trickett is a member of the Socialist Campaign Group, a parliamentary group of Labour MPs.

-Education and early political career
+Early life and career

-Trickett studied at Roundhay Grammar School (now called Roundhay School) in Leeds.
-He received a BA in Politics from the University of Hull, and later an MA in Political Sociology from the University of Leeds.
+Jon Trickett was born in Leeds on 2 July 1950.
+He studied at Roundhay Grammar School (now called Roundhay School).
+He received a BA in politics from the University of Hull, and later an MA in Political Sociology from the University of Leeds.

 Formed politically by the anti-Vietnam war movement, he joined the Labour Party in 1969 and was active on the Labour left in Leeds from the late 1960s.
 From 1974 to 1986 he worked as a builder and plumber.
 During the campaigns relating to the Common Market referendum in 1975 he was the secretary of the Vote No campaign in Leeds.

 During the 1970s Trickett was a member of the ILP (the successor body of the Independent Labour Party), contributed to its newspaper, the Labour Leader, and was elected for a number of years to its ruling body, the National Administrative Council.
 Trickett was also active in anti-fascist and anti-war movements, and was a delegate to the Leeds Trades Council.
 Later he was the election agent for Michael McGowan who became the MEP for Leeds in 1984.